CrazyMadHacker/ElkStackDeployment/README.md

 - Install or update docker to the latest version
 - Install PIP that manages required dependancies
 - Install python interperter to execute python programs
-- Increase memory count to meet prerequisites
+- Increase memory count to meet [prerequisites for ELK](https://elk-docker.readthedocs.io/#prerequisites)
 - Download and launch docker elk container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.